 This drug can cause serious (possibly fatal) harm to an unborn baby if used during pregnancy.
 Therefore, it is important to prevent pregnancy while taking this medication.
 Consult your doctor for more details and to discuss the use of reliable forms of birth control while taking this medication.
 If you are planning pregnancy, become pregnant, or think you may be pregnant, tell your doctor right away.

-This product contains 2 medications: amlodipine and olmesartan.
+This product is used to treat high blood pressure (hypertension).
+Lowering high blood pressure helps prevent strokes, heart attacks, and kidney problems.This product contains 2 medications: amlodipine and olmesartan.
 They both work by relaxing blood vessels so blood can flow more easily.
 Amlodipine is a calcium channel blocker and olmesartan is an angiotensin receptor blocker (ARB).

 If you also take certain drugs to lower your cholesterol (bile acid-binding resins such as cholestyramine, colesevelam, colestipol), take amlodipine/olmesartan at least 4 hours before any of these medications.

 Take this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.
 Keep taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.
 It may take up to 2 weeks before you get the full benefit of this drug.